refile/refile/README.md

 file will be promoted to the store.
 On the other hand, the user might simply give up and leave, now the file is left in the cache for later cleanup.

-Defile has convenient accessor for setting the `cache` and `store`, so for example you can switch to the S3 backend like this:
+Defile has convenient accessors for setting the `cache` and `store`, so for example you can switch to the S3 backend like this:

 ``` ruby